-- Mix first four ingredients and bake in shallow pan at .
-Bake at 350°F for 20 minutes stirring occasionally.
+- Mix first four ingredients and bake in 9X13" pan.
+Bake at 350°F for 15-20 minutes stirring occasionally until golden brown.
 Remove from oven when done and cool slightly then evenly spread crumb mixture over the bottom of the pan.

 - Beat whipping cream until soft peaks form and set aside.

-- In a separate bowl with clean beaters, combine egg whites, sugar, berries and lemon juice; beat on high speed for 10 minutes.
+- In a separate bowl with clean beaters, combine egg whites, remaining 1/4 cup sugar and emon juice; beat on high speed for 10 minutes.

 - Fold whipped cream and strawberries (with their juice) into egg whites until well blended and spoon over crumbs.

 - Freeze for minimum of 4 hours.